Cloud-SPAN/01genomics/_episodes/01-tidiness.md

 Just as important, if not more so, is the data you've generated about the sequences before it ever goes to the sequencing center.
 This is the data about the data, often called the **metadata**.
 Without the information about *what* you sequenced, the sequence data itself is useless.

 > ## Discussion
 > What kinds of data and information are you likely to have generated before sending your DNA/RNA off for sequencing?
-Put your ideas on the [Forum](https://cloudspan.peerboard.com/post/1866945226?space=1783234884).
+Share your ideas on the [forum](https://cloudspan.peerboard.com/post/1866945226?space=1783234884).
 >
 > > ## Solution
 > > Types of files and information you might have generated: